In Season 2 Episode 1, Ted Lasso and the AFC Richmond team deal with an unexpected obstacle with a little help from a stranger.

 Needless to say, most of these moments involve Roy Kent, whose “new coaching gig” consists of teaching how to play football to a team of eight-year-old “little pricks,” and whose adorable niece’s metaphorical swear jar is getting fuller by the minute.
 Thanks to a screenplay that ensures his narrative arc and personality are consistent to what we’ve seen in Season 1 and to Brett Goldstein‘s incredible commitment to the character, Roy demands our attention whenever he’s on the screen, always coming across as Episode 1’s most authentic, human character, and earning our affections from the very first moment we see him.

-But some of Season 2 Episode 1’s most enjoyable, thought-provoking moments come from the show’s new characters, from AFC Richmond’s new player, Jan Maas (David Elsendoorn), who’s being “Dutch, not rude,” to sports psychologist Doctor Sharon Fieldstone (Sarah Niles, of I May Destroy You), who doesn’t liked to be called “Doc.”
+But some of Season 2 Episode 1’s most enjoyable, thought-provoking moments come from the show’s new characters, from AFC Richmond’s new player, Jan Maas (David Elsendoorn), who’s being “Dutch, not rude,” to sports psychologist Doctor Sharon Fieldstone (Sarah Niles, of I May Destroy You), who doesn’t like to be called “Doc.”
 The latter is particularly interesting, and potentially game-changing for the series, because she brings out a completely different side of Ted Lasso, who’s used to being the only “therapist of sorts” the team has ever needed, but whose methods are proving to be ineffective not only with Dani Rojas, but also with a team that desperately needs a boost in morale.
 As we know from Season 1, Ted is friendly and he means well, but he’s also undeniably self-centered: he cares deeply about everyone else, and that usually gets him the results he hopes for, but he also has a habit of disregarding personal space and talking a little too much.

 Doctor Fieldstone, instead, is a professional.
 She’s knowledgeable and detached, she listens to others and she focuses on her patients rather than on her own self, and that makes her incredibly good at her job.
 AFC Richmond has never had a figure like Sharon to support them, and, from what we see in this episode, it’s safe to assume that her involvement will alter many dynamics, affecting not only the team but also Ted himself, whose insecurities we’ve only started to familiarise with in Season 1.
-We know all too well that Ted has his own issues to deal with, starting with a painful divorce, and Doctor Fieldstone isn’t just Ted’s competition, but also his saviour.
-Ted Lasso‘s writers decision to have an actual therapist work with AFC Richmond might prove to be pure genius, as it opens up a million possibilities for our titular character, and ensures the show can give us a Season 2 that’s completely different than what we’ve seen before.
+We know all too well that Ted has his own issues to deal with, starting with a painful divorce, and Doctor Fieldstone isn’t just Ted’s competition, but also, potentially, his saviour.
+Ted Lasso‘s writers’ decision to have an actual therapist work with AFC Richmond might prove to be pure genius, as it opens up a million possibilities for our titular character, and ensures the show can give us a Season 2 that’s completely different than what we’ve seen before.

 Which brings me to something else we’ve never seen before, and that is Jamie Tartt in an environment that doesn’t have anything to do with football, but where he’s definitely given plenty of room to be his true obnoxious, hilarious self.
 Saying anything more would spoil your experience of finding out for yourself, but suffices it to say that a real twist awaits you at the very end of the episode, and that you’ll find yourself rewinding that one short scene over and over again while marvelling at how accurately it portrays modern day Britain.